Start Here ~> Writer, Interrupted

 Here in my newsletter, Nourishing Words, I write from thirty years of experience as a nutrition therapist and eating disorders specialist near Boston, Massachusetts, USA.
 I endeavor to communicate in a trauma-informed way as a Somatic Experiencing Practitioner (SEP).
 I also bring to my writing lived experience as a person who has eating disorder recovery history, a proud and bumbling parent of two incredible young adults, and a lifelong dancer embracing a 50+-year-old body.

-I also don’t think we talk enough about letting go of the children we raise and what it’s like to fill the “empty” nest, so I’ve started a monthly Friday Chat for anyone who wants a place to share about this subject.
-Information about how to join this Chat is located here.
+I also don’t think we talk enough about letting go of the children we raise and what it’s like to fill the “empty” nest, so I started a monthly Friday Chat for anyone who wants a place to share about this subject.
+I’m also offering this Chat space for “Creative Clincians” who are trying to balance the demands of helping work and artistic or creative pursuits.
+Information about how to join my Chats is located here.

 I have written two multi-award-winning books, and have been featured as an expert in the Huffington Post, Oprah Daily, Prevention, and Women's Health Magazine, among others.